gsuberland/open-network-ms/README.md

 ## What's this?

-This project's goal is to build an Arduino-based open-source hardware replacement for Eaton / MGE UPS network cards.
+This project's goal is to build an Arduino-based open-source hardware replacement for Eaton / MGE UPS network cards, primarily the Network MiniSlot (MS) card, also referred to internally as NMC1.

 ## Why?